MurabitoB/VTSYoutubeDropper/README.md

-# VTS Youtube Dropper
+# VTS Youtube Emote Dropper

 ## What is this?

-This is a [VTube Studio](https://store.steampowered.com/app/1325860/VTube_Studio/) plug-in that can drop Youtube chat emoji into VTube Studio.
+This is a [VTube Studio](https://store.steampowered.com/app/1325860/VTube_Studio/) plug-in that can drop Youtube chatroom's emotes into VTube Studio.

 The plug-in inherits most of the features of [VTS Twitch Dropper](https://github.com/DenchiSoft/VTubeStudio/wiki/Twitch-Interaction).

-_Thanks for Taiwan Vtuber Chilla Behemes's testing._
+_Thanks for Taiwanese Vtuber Chilla Behemes's testing._
 ![https://youtu.be/8UN9Z_cpWFU?t=496](https://i.imgur.com/7Fmg0pl.png)
 Stream: https://youtu.be/8UN9Z_cpWFU?t=459